bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Scalable & Modular Architecture for CSS</h4>

-Along the same line of Object Oriented CSS is the <a href="http://smacss.com/">Scalable and Modular Architecture for CSS</a> methodology developed by Jonathan Snook.
-The Scalable and Modular Architecture for CSS promotes breaking up styles into <b>five</b> core categories, including:
+Along the same line of Object Oriented CSS is the <a href="http://smacss.com/" rel="noopener noreferrer" target="_blank">Scalable and Modular Architecture for CSS</a> methodology developed by Jonathan Snook.
+The Scalable and Modular Architecture for CSS promotes breaking up styles into <b>five</b> core categories,
+including:

 <ul>
   <li>Base</li>